hemeEHR for independent practicesJoin the waitlist

 Revenue cycle · 03 · Pillar 2

 The 278 inquiry goes out the moment a CPT trips a needs-auth rule.
-The 278 response stamps the auth number onto the 837P automatically — no claim leaves without it.
-If the payer denies anyway, the appeal drafts itself from the original chart.
+The 278 response stamps the auth number onto the 837P automatically, no claim leaves without it.
+If a denial lands, the appeal drafts itself from the chart and the payer's own policy.

-The 835 lands.
-The allocator walks every line item, posts payments and adjustments to the right charges, honors PLB reversals — and pro-rates the WO PLB when partial recoupment is less than the prior payment.
-Totals come out to the cent, every time.
+Zoom in on the posting engine: the allocator walks each 835 line, applies payments and adjustments to the exact charge, honors PLB reversals, and pro-rates a WO PLB when the recoupment is less than the prior payment.
+CARC 197/198 denials feed the learned rule set.
+The math closes to the cent, every batch.

 Revenue cycle · 05